LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 DAY 4: THURSDAY, JULY 23

-Drive a Tank Before You Journey to Kaunas, Lithuania’s Interwar Capital
+KGB Museum and Your Journey to Kaunas, Lithuania’s Interwar Capital

 In the afternoon, you may choose to discover more of Kaunas on foot during a guided walking tour, or take some time to unwind at the hotel before drinks and dinner.